Empathetech-LLC/empathetech_flutter_ui/README.md

 #### How it works

-`EzConfig` gathers all the values for `ezThemeData` and creates an instance for effeciently getting and setting those values in app.<br><br>`EzConfig` starts with [Empathetech's config](./lib/src/consts/empathetechConfig.dart) to make sure every key has a value.
+`EzConfig` gathers all the values for `ezThemeData` and creates an instance for efficiently getting and setting those values in app.<br><br>`EzConfig` starts with [Empathetech's config](./lib/src/consts/empathetechConfig.dart) to make sure every key has a value.
 Then it merges in your custom data and the user's current [preferences](https://pub.dev/packages/shared_preferences).
 The [finalized](https://flutterbyexample.com/lesson/const-and-final-variables) instance is then used to populate `ezThemeData`.

 ### Step 2